jesper-olsen/sat_puzzles/README.md

 The core solver logic uses the [Varisat](https://github.com/jix/varisat) library.

 ## Supported Puzzles

-N-Queens: Place N queens on an N×N chessboard so that no two queens threaten each other.
+* N-Queens: Place N queens on an N×N chessboard so that no two queens threaten each other.

-Sudoku: Fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids contain all of the digits from 1 to 9.
+* Sudoku: Fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids contain all of the digits from 1 to 9.
-Minesweeper: (Coming Soon) Deduce the location of hidden mines in a grid based on numeric clues.

 ## Features
 CNF Generation: Creates standard DIMACS .cnf files for various puzzles, compatible with most external SAT solvers.